JimberSoftware/docs/devices/niacs/niacs.md

 ### Inspect NIAC

-To view the details of a specific NIAC, select the corresponding row in the table.

-> [!INFO]
-> Avoid using the action buttons at the end of the row (e.g. edit or delete).
+Clicking on the corresponding strip of the NIAC opens a new window with more details:

 ![niac_details.png](./screenshots/niac_details.png ':size=600')